Saturday Night (Bay City Rollers song): Cover versions

-while Jane's Party and Shawnee Kish covered the second for the 2021-2022 season.
+while Jane's Party and Shawnee Kish covered the second for the 2021–2022 season.

 Sampling

 The 'Hey!
 Ho!
 Let's Go' chant in "Blitzkrieg Bop" by the Ramones was, according to Tommy Ramone, inspired by "Saturday Night".

-Down With Webster's "Satuday Night" and Simple Plan's "Saturday" interpolate the opening "S-A-T-U-R-D-A-Y Night" chant from the Bay City Rollers song.
+Down With Webster's "Saturday Night" and Simple Plan's "Saturday" interpolate the opening "S-A-T-U-R-D-A-Y Night" chant.